allfoxwy/Threat/README.markdown

 1. Tanking rotation could be done by calling `/warrthreat` slash command.
 Each time it is called it would try perform 1 action in the rotation.
 Recommended usage is to make a macro with a single line `/warrthreat`, then bind the macro to a key and repeatly press it during engage.

+1. Auto attack when `/warrthreat` require putting Attack action from spell book onto an action bar slot.
+Any slot would do.

 1. In case you perfer doing rotation yourself but would like to have announcements, you could ignore the slash command not using it at all.
 Announcements still work.